-The final project will be worth 250pts.
+The final project will be worth 40% of your grade and is worth 300pts.
 It will encompass components from all of the assignments.
-For the final project you will be creating a database.
-More information about the project can be found in the assignment instructions.
+For the final project you will be creating either a game or an animated web short.
+More information about the project is forthcoming.